By Bob Weaver August 2022

 A recent 2022 poll by YouGov and The Economist found that 43% believe a civil war was somewhat likely.

-Polarization right now is at the highest level in decades, if not going all the way back to the Civil War, Thomas Gift, director of the University College London's Center on U.S. Politics said in an interview.
+Polarization right now is at the highest level in decades, nearly as high going all the way back to the Civil War, Thomas Gift, director of the University College London's Center on U.S. Politics said in an interview.

 He noted this type of conflict doesn't typically break out in wealthy, democratic countries and it's unclear what respondents imagine when they think of a Civil War after January 6, with US Senator Lindsey Graham (R) warning if former President Donald Trump is indicted, there will be a Civil War.